 Course Content Delivery

-Course Content Delivery: A blended delivery of course content includes online learning modules for delivery of lectures, slides and reference materials. plus live monthly Q & A webinars to answer any questions you have and to meet other students.
-These webinars are recorded and uploaded into the course content website.
+Course Content Delivery: A blended delivery of course content includes online learning modules for delivery of lectures, slides and reference materials.
+Plus live monthly Q & A webinars customised to student questions.
+In addition, there are case studies provided and a live face-to-face workshop.

-There is one compulsory 3-day workshop delivered in Melbourne on May 27th, 28th and 29th 2020.
+There is one compulsory 3-day workshop delivered in Melbourne approximately 8 months after course start date.
 This workshop is an intense practical hands-on practice of canine massage on real animal patients, including live case studies and an individual assessment.
 Devised to support your theoretical learning & ensure you achieve the necessary skills to competently deliver effective treatment.

 Assessments & Examinations

 Log Book Completion

-Each student is required to complete a total of 8 patient case studies (to be completed AFTER the workshop) and submit log book reports for an initial assessment and a review assessment (including treatment plan).
-Full details will be provided during the course.
+Each student is required to complete a series of patient case studies and submit logbook reports including assessment and treatment plans.
+These case studies will be provided for you by the Academy.

-Throughout the program support is available through a private Facebook Group filled with your peers and instructors plus a dedicated student support team via email.
+Throughout the course support is available through a private Facebook Group filled with your peers and instructors plus a dedicated student support team via email.